* This is the Consumer Version. *

-People may have chest pain, feel short of breath, or faint.
+People may have chest tightness, feel short of breath, or faint.

-Doctors usually base the diagnosis on a characteristic heart murmur heard through a stethoscope, on pulse abnormalities, and on results of echocardiography.
+Doctors usually base the diagnosis on a characteristic heart murmur heard through a stethoscope and on results of echocardiography.

-In aortic stenosis, the wall of the left ventricle usually thickens because the ventricle must work harder to pump blood through the narrowed valve opening into the aorta.
-The thickened heart muscle requires an increasing supply of blood from the coronary arteries, and sometimes, especially during exercise, the blood supply does not meet the needs of the heart muscle, and chest pain, fainting, and sometimes sudden death may occur.
+In aortic stenosis, the muscular wall of the left ventricle usually becomes thicker as the ventricle works harder to pump blood through the narrowed valve opening into the aorta.
+The thickened heart muscle requires an increasing supply of blood from the coronary arteries, and sometimes, especially during exercise, the blood supply does not meet the needs of the heart muscle.
+The insufficient blood supply can cause chest tightness, fainting, and sometimes sudden death.
 The heart muscle may also begin to weaken, leading to heart failure.
 The abnormal aortic valve can rarely become infected by bacteria ( infective endocarditis).

-In people under 70, the most common cause is a birth defect, such as a valve with only two cusps instead of the usual three or a valve with an abnormal funnel shape (see Aortic Valve Stenosis).
-The narrowed aortic valve opening may not be a problem in infancy, but problems occur as a person grows.
+In people under 70, the most common cause is a birth defect, such as a valve with only two cusps instead of the usual three or a valve with an abnormal funnel shape.
+The narrowed aortic valve opening may not be a problem during infancy, but problems occur as a person grows.
 The valve opening remains the same size, but the heart grows and enlarges further as it tries to pump increasing amounts of blood through the small valve opening.
 Over the years, the opening of a defective valve often becomes stiff and narrow because calcium accumulates.

 People who develop aortic stenosis as a result of a birth defect may not develop symptoms until adulthood.

-Chest pain ( angina) may occur during exertion.
-This pain goes away with several minutes of rest.
+Chest tightness ( angina) may occur during exertion.
+The symptoms go away with several minutes of rest.
 People with heart failure develop fatigue and shortness of breath during exertion.

 People who have severe aortic stenosis may faint during exertion because blood pressure may fall suddenly.
 Fainting usually occurs without any warning symptoms (such as dizziness or light-headedness).

-Doctors usually base the diagnosis on a characteristic heart murmur heard through a stethoscope and on results of echocardiography (see Echocardiography and Other Ultrasound Procedures).
+Doctors usually base the diagnosis on a characteristic heart murmur heard through a stethoscope and on results of echocardiography.
 Echocardiography is the best procedure for assessing the severity of aortic stenosis (by measuring how small the valve opening is) and the function of the left ventricle.

-For people who have aortic stenosis but do not have symptoms, doctors often do a stress test (see Stress Testing).
+For people who have aortic stenosis but do not have symptoms, doctors often do a stress test.
 People who experience angina, shortness of breath, or faintness during the stress test are at risk of complications and may need treatment.

-Cardiac catheterization (see Cardiac catheterization) is usually necessary to determine whether the person also has coronary artery disease.
+If the stress test is abnormal or if the person develops symptoms, cardiac catheterization is usually necessary to determine whether the person also has coronary artery disease.

 Adults who have aortic stenosis but no symptoms should see their doctor regularly and should avoid overly stressful exercise.
-Echocardiography is done periodically to monitor heart and valve function.
+Echocardiography is done periodically, at intervals determined by the severity of the stenosis, to monitor heart and valve function.